Graduates entering tech support roles often develop their careers by broadening their skills within a specific industry or area

 - a strong customer focus

 - attention to detail.

 Gaining as much practical work experience during your degree course is extremely beneficial and summer placements or year internships are highly recommended.
 For local placements, check with your university careers service or apply speculatively to local businesses.
-For overseas work placements, try IAESTE (The International Association for the Exchange of Students for Technical Experience).
+For overseas work placements, try the International Association for the Exchange of Students for Technical Experience (IAESTE).